sivak1rl/psmove-unity5/README.md

                                                                      |___/
 </pre>

-Plugin for using PSMove as input in Unity 5.
+Plugin for using PSMove as input in Unity 5.3.4p1 (Oculus SDK 1.3).

 Check out this [video](https://www.youtube.com/watch?v=HRLblxNbAEI&feature=youtu.be) to see some tracking in action.